Best Laptop Bags iMore 2021

 We know their luggage, but not everyone is familiar with Samsonite's line of fine leather laptop bags and cases.
 This messenger bag is crafted from fine Colombian leather and brass hardware that will last you years of heavy use.

 The Samsonite messenger bag is ideal for light trips and yet is ample enough to carry around a few items.
 It fits a laptop up to 15.6 inches along with all the required cables and accessories.
 Dedicated pockets are also incorporated for both a cellphone and a tablet.
-In addition, you have a compartment to hold files and documents, plus an organizer with slip pockets, pen sleeves, and card slots.
+Also, you have a compartment to hold files and documents, plus an organizer with slip pockets, pen sleeves, and card slots.
 You can fit a lot of stuff in this bag.

 The only downside is its weight — over four pounds!
 This, along with the additional weight of multiple electronics, puts a lot of strain on the shoulder strap, which some users say they had to replace after a year or so of use.
 Since this bag comes with a full three-year warranty from Samsonite, this won't be a difficult fix, at least during the first three years of use.